magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 ## Security-only patch available

 Merchants can now install time-sensitive security fixes without applying the hundreds of functional fixes and enhancements that a full quarterly release provides (for example, Magento 2.4.1-p1).
-Patch 2.4.0.12 (Composer package 2.4.3) is a security-only patch that provides fixes for vulnerabilities that have been identified in our previous quarterly release, Magento 2.4.1.
-All hot fixes that were applied to the 2.4.1 release are included in this security-only patch.
+Patch 2.4.2-p2 is a security-only patch that provides fixes for vulnerabilities that have been identified in our previous quarterly release, Magento 2.4.2.
+All hot fixes that were applied to the 2.4.2 release are included in this security-only patch.
 (A *hot fix* provides a fix to a released version of Magento that addresses a specific problem or bug.)

 For general information about security-only patches, see the Magento DevBlog post [Introducing the New Security-only Patch Release](https://community.magento.com/t5/Magento-DevBlog/Introducing-the-New-Security-only-Patch-Release/ba-p/141287).
 For instructions on downloading and applying security-only patches (including patch 2.4.1-p1), see [Install Magento using Composer]({{ page.baseurl }}/install-gde/composer.html).
 Security-only patches include security bug fixes only, not the additional security enhancements that are included in the full patch.